Universal Basic Income: A Bold Economic Safety Net or a Costly Gamble?

 - Central banks may need to adjust interest rates accordingly.

-Real-World UBI Experiments
+Real-World Universal Basic Income Experiments

 Several countries and cities have tested UBI with mixed results: